apoorvpatne10/congenial-waddle/README.md

 `python manage.py runserver`

+## Create a superuser to access the admin panel

+`python manage.py createsuperuser`

 #### I. Create a model having fields of type CharField and FileField.
 Implement a system on top of this model which should notify the updated/created field only and its old and new value. (it shouldn’t notify about the field which is not updated).
 It should also notify in case content of FileField is changed.
 [You may use signals or any other mechanism of your choice.]